dawidsappich/launchpad-frontend/README.md

 ## Mockserver (JSON Server)

 run `npm run api`.
-Will start an JSON Server used in development for mocking the Backend API
+Will start an JSON Server used in development for mocking the Backend API.
+Navigate to `http://localhost:3000`

 ## Development server